 3. Give your reference the appropriate background information.

 When interviewing for a job, you've probably done extensive research on the position so you can discuss your most relevant experience and show that you're a good fit.
 Your source should know what your potential job entails so they can give you the best, most helpful reference possible, Dean said.

 Meador added that you should be specific about the particular role, skill or accomplishment you want your source to highlight.

-Additionally, it is helpful to remind recommenders about your working relationship.
-For example, Sen typically asks students about which strengths on their resume they'd like her to emphasize, as well as for a reminder of what they've accomplished while working with her.
+It's also helpful to remind recommenders about your working relationship.
+For example, Sen typically asks students about which strengths on their resume they'd like her to emphasize as well as what they've accomplished while working with her.

-4. Inform the person how you'll be using their reference.
+4. Inform the person how you'll use their reference.

-There are a few different ways a person can give you a reference, and you'll need to be clear about what you need so your source knows what to expect.
-Will the employer be calling directly?
-Does the company require a personal recommendation letter?
+There are a few ways a person can give you a reference.
+You'll need to be clear about what you need so your source knows what to expect.
+Will the employer call them directly?
+Does the company require a letter?
 Know the specifics so you know what to ask your reference.

-Regardless of whom you ask and what type of recommendation you ask for, remember your references are doing you a favor and you should act accordingly.
-If they're not comfortable providing a reference, respect that decision and move on to another source.
+Regardless of whom you ask and what type of recommendation you ask for, remember, your references are doing you a favor, and you should act accordingly.
+If they're not comfortable providing a reference, respect their decision and move on to another source.
 If they agree to recommend you, formally thank them for their time and effort via email or even a card in the physical mail.

 For more tips on how to ask for a professional favor, check out this Business News Daily article.